BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ## 2.2  With the Tag Framework

-Single character cannot be *Whitelisted/Blacklistes* with the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545) and are only possible with a script.
+Individual character cannot be *Whitelisted/Blacklistes* with the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545) and are only possible with a script.

-  For single entities see the section [here](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-212-for-single-entities)
+  For individual entities see the section [here](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-212-for-individual-entities)

 Create your `TagFrameworkConfig.json` as explained in the [Tag Framework guide](https://github.com/BG3-Community-Library-Team/TagFramework/wiki)